Litsea sericea

 What traditional systems uses this plant?

-This plant, Litsea sericea, has been traditionally used by indigenous communities in various tropical regions as a medicinal resource for treating skin ailments and digestive issues.
+This plant, known as Litsea sericea, has been traditionally utilized by indigenous communities in tropical regions for its medicinal, aromatic, and practical properties.

 What are the pharmacological activities of Litsea sericea?